kstenerud/concise-encoding/cte-specification.md

 "Verbatim sequences can occur anywhere escapes are allowed.\n\
 \.@@@
-In verbatim sequences, everything is interpreted literally until the end-of-string identifier is encountered (in this case three @ characters).
+In verbatim sequences, everything is interpreted literally until the end-of-string sentinel is encountered (in this case three @ characters).
 Characters like ", [, <, \ and such can appear unescaped.

 Whitespace (including "leading" whitespace) is also read verbatim.